 In recent years we have had everything from full Nuptial Masses with choirs and incense through to bands playing with drums and guitars.
 Whether it is through floral decoration in Chapel, your own choice of readings and hymns and music, or through designing your own order of service, you can make the wedding feel truly personal.
 However, this flexibility is built around the core of the Church of England marriage service - not only is this a tried and tested formula for a service at once truly joyful and utterly serious, but we must use it for your marriage to be legal!

 Sometimes, couples are very keen for a priest or minister whom they know to officiate at their marriage.
 This is no problem at all, although legally speaking a Church of England priest must perform certain elements of the ceremony.
-The Chaplain is always happy for ministers of other traditions to do as much in the service as is legally possible - which is a great deal.
+The Pastoral Dean is always happy for ministers of other traditions to do as much in the service as is legally possible - which is a great deal.

 What about music?